Anti-thrombotic Treatment in Children - Guideline for the Use of |

 Warfarin (and other vitamin K antagonists) can be used for long term anti-coagulation of children.
 Achieving a therapeutic INR can be difficult especially in young children.
 The largest cohort study (319 patients) found that to maintain a target INR of 2 to 3, infants required an average of 0.33 mg/kg warfarin and teenagers required 0.09 mg/kg warfarin.
 The warfarin dose should only exceed 10 mg daily with caution, however in exceptional patients this dose may be required.

 Anti-coagulation ideally should always be initiated with heparin which results in an immediate effect.
-Introduction of warfarin without heparin cover can cause coumarin induced skin necrosis.
+Introduction of warfarin without heparin cover can cause coumarin induced skin necrosis and a transient hyper coagulable state.
 Local consensus is to introduce warfarin one day after heparin is started.
 Heparin can be stopped when two INR results greater than 2.0 are achieved on successive days providing the APTT is not above the therapeutic range.
 On occasions warfarin can be introduced as a single agent but a cautious approach with a slow escalating regimen must be adopted, warfarin must not be introduced in a rapid loading regime in the absence of heparin.

 Contraindications